 By creating a new artistic forum where people could participate either as artists or attendees, it was hoped that many people would be drawn to the opportunity for creative exploration and expression.

 The 2017 and 2019 Art of Grieving exhibitions both took place in Kingsbury Barn in St Albans and were held over a weekend.
 In 2022 the biggest exhibition to date took place in the St Albans Museum + Gallery.
 The exhibition was on for 3 months and nearly 20,000 people visited.

 Who has taken part?

-More than 90 professional and amateur artists have taken part to date across both exhibitions.
+More than 140 professional and amateur artists have taken part to date across all exhibitions.
 Some of the artists already had a body of work focused on death or loss, whereas others were inspired to create a special exhibit to have their feelings of loss represented creatively at an exhibition.
 Most of the artists who have exhibited have also chosen to share a short explanation of the background to their work and the circumstances in which it was created.

 We need your consent to load the translations

 We use a third-party service to translate the website content that may collect data about your activity.
 Please review the details and accept the service to view the translations.